arirallana/barcode-generate-python/README.md

 # barcode-generate-python
-This python script reads item information from given excel file and creates scannable bracodes as pdf.
+This python program reads item information from given excel file and creates scannable bracodes as pdf.